Afanc/4.5_biologists/README.md

 ##### Approach
 KNN-classifier (k=5) trained on training set
-Distance function: bipartite graph matching (molecule adjacency matrix is used as graph) Solution of biparte graph matching: Munkres assignment algorithm (aka Hungarian algorithm)
+Distance function: bipartite graph matching (molecule adjacency matrix is used as graph) Solution of biparte graph matching: Munkres assignment algorithm (aka Hungarian algorithm).
+For calculating the cost matrix we used substitution cost of 4 (delition+insertion) and indel (insertion or deletion) cost of 2.
+As edges cost we take the difference of covalent bonds between the compared atoms.

 ##### Molecule graph presentation
 [Graph representation with adjacency matrix](src/main/py/mol/graph_representation.py)